 15. Visit the city’s art galleries

-Just like Edinburgh is filled with free museums, it’s got three free art galleries too.
+Not only is Edinburgh filled with free museums, it’s got several free art galleries too.
 The best known is the National Gallery on The Mound, smack bang in the middle of the city.
-The other two are the National Portrait Gallery on Queen Street in the New Town and the Scottish Gallery of Modern Art on the outskirts of the city on Bedford Road.
+Others include the National Portrait Gallery on Queen Street in the New Town and the Scottish Gallery of Modern Art on the outskirts of the city on Bedford Road.